catdad/PointBank/README.md

 When you click on Data in the navigation bar, you will see all of the tasks that you have created.
 Each task will have a Map button that will show you a quick map, and a Details button that will show you more information and options for each task.
 On the details page, there are two columns.
 The left column will give you detailed information on the task that was created, as well as statistics on the tweets that were collected.
 The right column has data and visualizations options.
 The Action buttons allow you to start and stop collecting, as well as delete all of the data associated with that task.
 These buttons are further described in section V.

 Various visualizations are also available.
-* basic map: this will open a simple map and display the tweets.
+- **basic map**: this will open a simple map and display the tweets.
-* ArcGIS Online: this will open the tweets in ArcGIS Online using Esri’s format of JSON data, where you can save them as a webmap and export to various places.
+- **ArcGIS Online**: this will open the tweets in ArcGIS Online using Esri’s format of JSON data, where you can save them as a webmap and export to various places.
 This is external service.
-* Google Maps: this will open the tweets in Google Maps using the GeoJSON format.
+- **Google Maps**: this will open the tweets in Google Maps using the GeoJSON format.
 This is an external service, and is not yet fully implemented.
-* WebGL globe: this will open the tweets in a 3D globe.
+- **WebGL globe**: this will open the tweets in a 3D globe.
 This is an experimental external service.

-From the details page, it is also possible to query the data – this is the way to retrieve JSON out of the database.
+From the details page, it is also possible to query the data -- this is the way to retrieve JSON out of the database.
 However, the interface for this has not been fully developed.
 Currently, it is only possible to query the data using a standard API format through URL GET requests.
 You can go to `http://localhost:8888/api` in the application to find out more about querying using the URL.

 ##Developers